fortisai/zerotier-residential/SETUP.md

 2. Look up "my ip" or a similar query to check your IP address.
 3. It should show your home network's IP address, indicating that you're using the proxy.

+## 6. Disabling the Proxy

+To disable the proxy and return to your normal internet connection, follow these steps:

+1. Disable the proxy settings:
+   - Open "System Preferences" > "Network"
+   - Select your active network connection (e.g., Wi-Fi or Ethernet)
+   - Click "Advanced"
+   - Go to the "Proxies" tab
+   - Uncheck the boxes for "Web Proxy (HTTP)" and "Secure Web Proxy (HTTPS)"
+   - Click "OK", then "Apply"

+2. Disconnect from ZeroTier:
+   - Open ZeroTier on your macOS device
+   - Click "Leave Network"

+Remember to re-enable both of these settings when you want to use the residential proxy again.

 ## 6. (Optional) Use Terminal with Proxy

 To use the proxy in Terminal sessions, you can set environment variables: